robert-hh/owonread/readme.md

 - Directories can be read as a file, using the file data type and the name of the directory as the source.

+**Files**

+- owonread.py   The Python script that performs the magic
+- TDS Protocol.doc  A description of the communication protocol and the structure of the data exchanged
+- readme.md  This file
+- fullprint.py  a sample python script which prints the header of the full trace data file, obtained with owonread and file type option  ch1, ch2, ch3 or ch4.
+- cutprint.py a sample python script which prints the header of the screen type data file, obtained with owonread and the file type option screen.
+These two command do not produce a nice output.
+I just used them to match the various setting of the device with what is delivered with the command responses.
+I present them here for convenience of others in implementing their data file processing.